Getting Started β

 TIP

-For a preconfigured environment, use SAP Business Application Studio, which comes with all of the required tools preinstalled.
+For a preconfigured environment, use SAP Business Application Studio, which comes with all the required tools preinstalled.
 In older workspaces it might be necessary to explicitly set the JDK to version 17 with the command Java: Set Default JDK

 .

-Starting a New Project β
+Starting a New Project

 Take the following steps to set up a new CAP Java application based on Spring Boot from scratch.
 As a prerequisite, you've set up your development environment.

-Run the CAP Java Maven Archetype β
+Run the Maven Archetype

 Use the CAP Java Maven archetype to bootstrap a new CAP Java project: